lee-suddaby/Dunfermline-opoly-networked/README.md

 # Dunfermline-opoly
 It's in the title: Monopoly recreated around the scottish town of Dunfermline.
-Made for an AH computing science project.
+Made for an AH computing science project. **PLEASE NOTE THIS IS CURRENTLY IN DEVELOPMENT**

 ## Running the Game
 Clone/download the repository, which contains all data files and all assets that the game requires.
 Run `main.py` and install any mising modules via pip.
 Then you should be good to go.